VBM Domobar Junior Espresso Machine with Heat Exchanger, Vibration Pump, Tank

 Separate indicator lights:

 - Heating light – Located on the left side.
-Indicates when espresso machine is heating.
+It indicates when espresso machine is heating.
 Once fully heated, there is no need to pay attention to the heating light unless temperature surfing.

 - Low water level light – Located in the middle.
-Indicates when water level in water tank / reservoir in rear is low.
+It indicates when the water level in the water tank/reservoir is low.

 - Power indicator light – Located on the right side.
 This will indicate when the machine is on.

 - Stainless steel – Polished to a mirror finish.